-- Owner shall submit for Environmental Health review and approval the results of soils studies for parcel(s) 1, conducted in accordance with the Yuba County Sewage Disposal Ordinance, Chapter 7.07. - 42) All soil profiles must be witnessed by Environmental Health Department staff.
-Schedule soil profile appointments with Environmental Health Department staff in advance of the testing. - The total minimum useable sewage disposal area shall be delineated for parcel(s) 1, on a separate document (Yuba County Health Certificate), recorded and cross referenced to the recorded final map. - The design and location of wells and sewage disposal systems shall be in conformance with standards established by Yuba County Environmental Health.
-Each lot must be self-reliant for domestic water and sewage disposal unless public utilities are available. - 45) Septic systems crossing ditches, drainages, or creeks will need to meet all Environmental Health or other agency (i.e. DFG, Army Core, etc.) requirements prior to approval. - All abandoned, wrecked, dismantled, or inoperative vehicles, machines, and equipment shall be removed by Owner from the subject site. - 47) All existing trash and debris shall be removed from the subject site. - 48) All abandoned or inactive wells on the subject site shall be destroyed or maintained in accordance with the "Water Well Standards: State of California, Bulletin 74-81". - 49) All abandoned septic tanks on the subject site shall be destroyed in accordance with the requirements of Yuba County Environmental Health Department. - 50) The following shall apply to all land divisions where domestic water is to be supplied by individual wells:
+- Owner shall submit for Environmental Health review and approval the results of soils studies for parcel(s) 2, conducted in accordance with the Yuba County Sewage Disposal Ordinance, Chapter 7.07. - All soil profiles must be witnessed by Environmental Health Department staff.
+Schedule soil profile appointments with Environmental Health Department staff in advance of the testing. - 29) The design and location of wells and sewage disposal systems shall be in conformance with standards established by Yuba County Environmental Health.
+Each lot must be self-reliant for domestic water and sewage disposal unless public utilities are available. - 30) Septic systems crossing ditches, drainages, or creeks will need to meet all Environmental Health or other agency (i.e., DFG, Army Core, etc.) requirements prior to approval. - All abandoned, wrecked, dismantled, or inoperative vehicles, machines, and equipment shall be removed by Owner from the subject site. - 32) All existing trash and debris shall be removed from the subject site. - All abandoned or inactive wells on the subject site shall be destroyed or maintained in accordance with the "Water Well Standards: State of California, Bulletin 74-81". - All abandoned septic tanks on the subject site shall be destroyed in accordance with the requirements of Yuba County Environmental Health Department. - 35) The following shall apply to all land divisions where domestic water is to be supplied by individual wells: